adelriosantiago/adelriosantiago-blog/bitcoin-important-dates/eng.md

 The genesis block was the first published block in the blockchain.
 The block contained the text *"The Times 03/Jan/2009 Chancellor on brink of second bailout for banks."*

-The hash of the block is "000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f", which contained more leading zeros than required for that date.
+The hash of the block is "000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f".
+It contained more leading zeros than required for that date.

 ###### 3. May 22nd, 2010: The pizza day

 The first bitcoin purchase.
 A man named Laszlo Hanyecz purchased 2 pizzas for 10,000 bitcoins.
-The bitcoin value was $41 at the time of the offer.
+The bitcoin value was $0.08 at the time of the offer.

 ###### 4. November 28th, 2013: 1 Bitcoin = 1,000USD